 When crafting a brand identity, you’ll have to create defined guidelines that will cover all of the following elements

-Clearly, this list isn’t inclusive.
+This list isn’t inclusive.
 Go ahead and add any other branding characteristic that you feel is necessary to define your business

 The definition of brand guidelines finds mention on this list because, without them, all of your branding efforts will look aimlessly poor as they will lack the uniformity and direction needed for success.